maxoduke/Portal-Linking-Compass-Fabric/README.md

 The mod was originally created because I wanted to try and play the game without coordinates (reducedDebugInfo  gamerule set to true).

 Almost everything in-game can be done without coordinates.
-Maps, compasses and lodestone compasses (albeit a little expensive) are a great tool for locating previously visited places.
+Maps, compasses and lodestone compasses (albeit a little expensive) are great tools for locating places.

 However, a few things aren't possible without coordinates.
 Such as:
 - Linking Nether portals